Best ways to get Ivermectin

 Pros

-- Price MyFreeDoctor is a donation based service.
-"The suggested donation is $125, but we do not charge a set fee for a basic text consult.
-If you cannot afford a donation, our physicians will still treat you and send prescriptions to your pharmacy.
+• MyFreeDoctor.com is a donation-based service.
+Their website states the suggested donation is $125 but they do not charge a set fee for a basic text consult.
+If you cannot afford a donation, their physicians will still treat you and send prescriptions to your pharmacy.
 Please check with your pharmacy to determine medication costs."

 Cons

-- Turn Around Time Offering services for free means that there is a huge demand for these services.
-Since demand is so high, and the team of doctors is volunteering their time, means that wait times are longer than other options on this list.
-If you are short on money and can wait this is the best national telemedicine route.
+• Offering services based on donation has meant tens of thousands of patients have been helped.
+However, because the demand is so high, the wait times are longer than other options on this list.
+If you are short on money and can wait, this is the best national telemedicine route.

 Screenshot